 We are judged and we judge.
 It sucks.

 There is a solution to this problem.
 One, stop judging people based on their appearance.
 Two, let go of what others think about you.
-The third piece to this puzzle?
+The third piece of this puzzle?
 Dress in a way that makes you feel truly you.

 In May I taught a style class called How To Dress Like A French Girl.
 One of my students talked about her style struggle, how she was passed over for promotions because she was perceived as “less professional”.
 After we talked about how to create her style manifesto and talked about what things worked best for her body type she decided to experiment with new styles.